 OTHER PROTECTION: Some will call me a heretic, but I think dressing head to toe in Hi-Viz yellow armored clothing to go a couple miles to the grocery store is, frankly, stupid.
 You’ll notice in all the classic photos of Vespas that the riders are not only not wearing protective clothing, they’re not even wearing helmets.
 The design brief for the original Vespa called for a device that could be ridden by someone wearing normal clothing.
 If I were to make the same trip on a bicycle, I could be wearing my 3 micron-thick spandex Tour de France outfit (no underpants!) and no one would think anything was wrong.
 But I would be riding on the same road, at the same speed, whether on the bicycle or the Vespa.
 That’s the point; I use the scooter for trips where a car is too much vehicle.
 On longer and/or faster trips, I wear a Corazzo 5.0 armored jacket and thick jeans (yes I do need to get some leg armor).
 The point is to dress appropriately for the trip you plan to take.

 MOTORCYCLE SAFETY CLASS: Take one before you even think about buying a scooter.
 And take said class on a motorcycle.
 Even though the geared scooter is very much an endangered species, knowing how to shift for yourself, as it were, will do you good, even on a modern twist ‘n go scooter.
 Especially if you’re on a 50cc scoot; you are the smallest, most vulnerable motorized thing on the road.
 Self-preservation demands that you be able to mix it up with SUVs, buses and trucks (and, now that I think of it, crazy bicyclists) without flinching.
 In Washington, successful completion of an approved motorcycle safety class gets you a card that you can take to a driver licensing office and exchange (along with the requisite fee) for a 2-wheeled motorcycle endorsement (if your bike has a sidecar, or is a trike, that’s a different endorsement).
-If you live in the state of Washington, click on Endorse Your Sport (on the Links page under “Resources”) to go directly to the Department of Licensing’s repository of motorcycle-specific resources.
+If you live in the state of Washington, click on Endorse Your Sport (on the Links page under “Resources”) to go directly to the Department of Licensing’s repository of motorcycle-specific information.
 Different states and provinces have different requirements, so check with your local motor vehicle authority.

 OWNER/SERVICE MANUALS: All new scooters from reputable manufacturers have owner’s manuals.
 They’re the books in plastic bags that are in either the glovebox or the underseat storage compartment (on new Vespas, the place with the “No Pets” label).
 Read it.
 It’s amazing what you can learn about your scooter.
 Seriously!
 It should have sections on starting, operating and servicing your scooter, including a maintenance schedule detailing what needs to be done at various mileage intervals.
 If you didn’t get one, tell your dealer.
 If you bought a used bike, and the previous owner doesn’t know what happened to the owner’s manual, ask a dealer for that particular brand how to get one.
 Service manuals for most current Vespas can be downloaded at Ebooksquad.com.
 Others might be available in other places on the Interwebs, though you should keep in mind the Haynes people didn’t get where they are by giving their stuff away.
 Any free download of one of their manuals is probably illegal.
 Just sayin’…